Jerry Taylor

-Jerome Cogburn "Jerry" Taylor (born August 2, 1963) is an American environmental activist, policy analyst, and game designer.
-Taylor cofounded the Niskanen Center, a Washington, D.C. based think tank that, among other things, advocates for market environmentalism and the adoption of a carbon tax system to combat global warming.
+Jerome Cogburn Taylor (born August 2, 1963) is an American environmental activist, policy analyst, and game designer.
+Taylor cofounded the Niskanen Center, a Washington, D.C.–based think tank that, among other things, advocates for market environmentalism and the adoption of a carbon tax system to combat global warming.

 Early life and education

 Taylor attended the University of Iowa as a political science major.
-As a student, Taylor became an editor of the Hawkeye Review, a conservative student newspaper that served as an alternative to the Daily Iowan, and founded “Students for Traditional American Freedoms”, a conservative activist group.
+As a student, Taylor became an editor of the Hawkeye Review, a conservative student newspaper that served as an alternative to the Daily Iowan, and founded "Students for Traditional American Freedoms", a conservative activist group.

 Career

 Before founding the Niskanen Center in 2014, Taylor was a senior fellow at the Cato Institute, where he previously espoused a skeptical position on environmental issues.
-Taylor's case is a prominent example of a former climate-change skeptic who came to embrace policies to address climate change after researching the scientific consensus behind man-made global warming.
+Taylor's case is a prominent example of a former climate-change denier who came to embrace policies to address climate change after researching the scientific consensus behind man-made global warming.

-During the 1990s and 2000s Taylor made regular media appearances as a global warming skeptic, including on Penn and Teller's show Bullshit as well as a special edition of the John Stossel show devoted to attacking climate science.
+During the 1990s and 2000s Taylor made regular media appearances as a global warming denier, including on Penn and Teller's show Bullshit as well as a special edition of the John Stossel show devoted to attacking climate science.
 After being challenged by Joe Romm to fact-check sources, Taylor changed his prior beliefs because "the scientific evidence became stronger and stronger over time."

 On September 6 2021, Taylor resigned from the Niskanen Institute.
 He had been placed on administrative leave by the Institute a few days earlier after the board became aware of him being charged with domestic violence against his wife.
-Those charges were subsequently dismissed in court.

 He is also a board game designer who has released three wargames, Hammer of the Scots, Crusader Rex, and Richard III.